running-mars/OpenFlight/README.md

 ## Brief Introduction

+- This open-source repository tackles the minimum-time flight problem of fixed-wing UAVs, exploring control methods at the velocity, actuator, and attitude levels through reinforcement learning.
+  The related papers are currently under submission.
+The fixed-wing UAV model used is the Skywalker X8, with dynamics simulations carried out using JSBSim and rendering performed with Unreal Engine.

 ### 1. Key components:
 - Rendering Engine: **Unreal Engine 4**
 - Dynamics: **JSBSim** (using Skywalker X8 model)